cprieto/blogs-graphql/readme.md

 I am really not a fan of Java as a language so every time I have to interact with the JVM I prefer to use [Kotlin](https://kotlinlang.org/), it is nicer and wrist friendly and 100% compatible with existing Java code.

-Kotlin has its own very opionated microservice framework, [Ktor](https://ktor.io), and I tried a small experiment with it and its very opionated data ORM [Exposed](https://github.com/JetBrains/Exposed) and [KGraphQL](https://kgraphql.io/) but after just a few hours playing with it I discovered they don't like each other (Exposed and KGraphQL) so I decided to stick to Spring Boot.
+Kotlin has its own very opinionated microservice framework, [Ktor](https://ktor.io), and I tried a small experiment with it and its very opinionated data ORM [Exposed](https://github.com/JetBrains/Exposed) and [KGraphQL](https://kgraphql.io/) but after just a few hours playing with it I discovered they don't like each other (Exposed and KGraphQL) so I decided to stick to Spring Boot.

 # Tests